akoses/communities/README.md

-# Akose Colleges
+# Akose Communities
-The Akose College Community.
+The Akose Community.